oinam/notes/awesome/bookmarks.md

 - [The Pudding](https://pudding.cool) is a digital publication that explains ideas debated in culture with visual essays.
 - [This X Does Not Exist](https://thisxdoesnotexist.com)
-- [Tools of the Trade](https://github.com/cjbarber/ToolsOfTheTrade) from HackerNews.
-- [Unsplash](https://unsplash.com) Over 2 million free high-resolution images brought to you by the world’s most generous community of photographers.
+- [Tools of the Trade](https://github.com/cjbarber/ToolsOfTheTrade) from HackerNews. world’s most generous community of photographers.
-- [Wait But Why](https://waitbutwhy.com) carefully produced for the true book lover.
 - [WinWorld Library](https://winworldpc.com/library/)